-My adolescence was spent mostly in the 90’s.
-It was a time when Drew Barrymore was posing for Calvin Klein, Gwen Stefani was singing about spider webs, and Pamela Anderson was running in slow motion down California beaches.
-What is the one thing these beautiful women all have in common?
+What is one thing lots of beautiful women have in common?
 Yes, I’m talking about eyebrow shame.
-Hollywood’s thin eyebrow trend, like most trends, trickled down to tweens like me.
-I was only doing what tweens do best, trying to look cool.
+And, Hollywood’s thin eyebrow trend, like most trends, trickled down to tweens like me back in the 90s.
+Heck, l was only doing what tweens do best, trying to look cool.
 Little did I know how deeply I would come to regret the over-tweezing phase of my youth.
-Thanks to one natural beauty secret though, they are on their way back to being beautifully bushy.
+Thanks to one natural beauty secret, coconut oil, they are on their way back to being beautifully bushy.

 In the last few years, there has been a lot of buzz about coconut oil and there are plenty of reasons why.
 It is packed with vitamin E, it is naturally antibacterial, contains lauric acid (one of those good fats), and has a plethora of uses.
 Many beauty experts and scientists claim it can be used from anything from shoe polish to toothpaste.
 There are so many uses in fact; it is hard to put each of them to the test.

 I started using the coconut oil on my skin at night because I heard it was a good natural moisturizer.
 I suddenly began noticing that I had to tweeze my eyebrows more often.
 I found that odd because usually they grew so slowly, that I didn’t need to pay much attention to them.
 I didn’t think much of it until I saw a friend that I had not seen in years.
 The first thing I noticed was her fabulously full eyebrows.
 Oddly enough, she had been one of those tweeze-happy tweens herself so I asked her what her secret was.
 Of course, coconut oil.